nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-text.md

-To support backwards compatibility, the **text** attribute must be populated with a medically equivalent human readable textual representation of the structured dosage instruction.

-At the time of writing, implementation guidance is to use the existing textual dosage instruction within this field.

-An updated version of this guidance may define a logical sequence to generate a human readable dose string from the components of the Dosage structure.
+The FHIR specification states the **text** attribute can be used where medications are too complex to code.

+For the purposes of this guidance, not such cases have been identified.
+The population of the **text** attribute is not recommended where the dosage instruction is defined using the coded structures.